All You Need To Know About Composting & How To Make Yours

 You would be surprised though how almost too many things we do not think are important in composting

-are actually very good material to use for compost.
+are very good materials to use for compost.

-There is a list of many things that we can compost, I’d split them in two categories
+There is a list of many things that we can compost, I’d split them into two categories

 1. Greens for Your Compost